For Patients: Your Hospital Stay

 Unnecessary clothing and luggage.

 You will be provided with a security locker for medication and small personal items.
-A few dollars is recommended for items such as newspapers or articles from the Pharmacy or Café.

 Please note: Figtree Private Hospital cannot accept responsibility for lost or damaged personal items or valuables.
 Please label your belongings clearly so they can be identified easily.